Significance tests of feature relevance for a black-box learner: Numerical examples

 \section{Numerical examples}

-This section examines the proposed tests for their capability of controlling Type \rom{1} error and power in both simulated and real examples.
-All tests are implemented in our Python library {\tt dnn-inference} (\url{https://github.com/statmlben/dnn-inference}).
+This section examines the proposed tests for their capability of controlling Type \rom{1} and Type \rom{2} errors in both simulated and real examples.
+All tests are implemented in our Python library \texttt{dnn-inference} (\url{https://github.com/statmlben/dnn-inference}).